Waves of democracy: Huntington's three waves

-First wave
+First

 The first wave of democracy (1828–1926) began in the early 19th century when suffrage was granted to the majority of white males in the United States ("Jacksonian democracy").
 This was followed by France, Britain, Canada, Australia, Italy, and Argentina, and a few others, before 1900.
 At its peak, after the breakup of the Russian, German, Austrian, and Ottoman empires in 1918, the first wave saw 29 democracies in the world.
 Reversal began in 1922, when Benito Mussolini rose to power in Italy.
 The collapse primarily hit newly formed democracies, which could not stand against the aggressive rise of expansionist communist, fascist, and militaristic authoritarian or totalitarian movements that systematically rejected democracy.
 The nadir of the first wave came in 1942, when the number of democracies in the world dropped to a mere twelve.

-Second wave
+Second

-The second wave began following the Allied victory in World War II, and crested nearly twenty years later, in 1962, with 36 recognised democracies in the world.
-The second wave ebbed as well at this point, and the total number dropped to thirty democracies between 1962 and the mid-1970s.
-But the "flat line" would not last for long, as the third wave was about to surge in a way no one had ever seen.
+The second wave began following the Allied victory in World War II, and crested nearly 20 years later, in 1962, with 36 recognised democracies in the world.
+The second wave ebbed as well at this point, and the total number dropped to 30 democracies between 1962 and the mid-1970s.

-Scholars have noted that the appearance of "waves" of democracy largely vanishes when women's suffrage is taken into account.
-Moreover, some countries change their positions quite dramatically: Switzerland, which is typically included as part of the first wave, did not grant women the right to vote until 1971.

-Third wave
+Third

 The third wave began with the 1974 Carnation Revolution in Portugal and the late-1970s Spanish transition to democracy.
 This was followed by the historic democratic transitions in Latin America in the 1980s, Asia-Pacific countries (Philippines, South Korea, and Taiwan) from 1986 to 1988, Eastern Europe after the collapse of the Soviet Union, and sub-Saharan Africa, beginning in 1989.
 The expansion of democracy in some regions was stunning.
 In Latin America, only Colombia, Costa Rica, and Venezuela were democratic by 1978, and only Cuba and Haiti remained authoritarian by 1995, when the wave had swept across twenty countries.

 Huntington points out that three-fourths of the new democracies were Roman Catholic; most Protestant countries already were democratic.
 He emphasizes the Vatican Council of 1962, which turned the Church from defenders of the old established order into an opponent of totalitarianism.